 The Commercial Court will recognise a foreign liquidator's ability to gather in assets in Bermuda.
-The Court will also ensure judicial cooperation in cross-border cases on a common law basis where the relief being sought is also available under the laws of the country in which the liquidation is proceeding; see Singularis Holdings Limited v PricewaterhouseCoopers [2014] UKPC 36.
+The Court will also ensure judicial cooperation in cross-border cases on a common law basis where the relief being sought is also available under the laws of the assisting jurisdiction; see Singularis Holdings Limited v Pricewaterhouse Coopers [2014] UKPC 36.
 The Commercial Court, however, generally has no jurisdiction to wind up foreign companies; see PricewaterhouseCoopers v Saad Investments Company Limited [2014] UKPC 35.